maya-Gn/data_structures/text/NOTES.md

     * Page 735 and on are very import to review.
     * ...
 2.  *** Good To Review ***
-    * Chapter 9 using a stack instead of recursion
+    * Chapter 9 using a stack instead of recursion(try to do first)
     * Page 697 Compare the iterator version and iterative method
     * ...
 3.  *** If Time Permits ***